 While cool lawyers are comfortable when they show up in jeans or other casual attire for court, I stick to a suit and tie.
 I can’t remember the last time I dropped down to a sport coat for a court appearance, although lots of lawyers do.
 Knowing I won’t get yelled at for being under dressed takes one more worry out of my head.

 Wearing my dress shoes without socks felt weird, not cool.
 It was like standing in bologna sandals for a couple of hours.
 That feeling alone may get a pair of socks moved into my briefcase, right next to my back up blue pen and an emergency postage stamp.

 In the end, I am the only one who noticed my hairy ankles.
 Like much of life, the problem was only in my head.
 And like most of my problems, it seemed important at the time but was just a random thing in the end.
 And now, a random thing to you as well.

 ©2019 under analysis llc. under analysis is a nationally syndicated column.
 Spencer Farris is the founding partner of The S.E.
 Farris Law Firm in St. Louis, Missouri.
 Credit to Steve Martin for the walking on bologna reference.
 He was right.
-Comments or criticisms about this column may be sent c/o this newspaper or directly to Under Analysis via email at email@example.com.
+Comments or criticisms about this column may be sent to Under Analysis via email at firstname.lastname@example.org.